EasyEngine/easyengine/README.md

 ## Introduction

-easyengine (ee) is a linux shell-script collection, which makes it easy to manage your wordpress-nginx sites on a debian/ubuntu server.
+easyengine (ee) is a linux shell-script collection, which makes it easy to manage your wordpress-nginx sites on  Ubuntu (12.04, 12.10, 13.10 & 14.04) / Debian (6, 7) server.

 ## Quick Start